Step-by-Step Guide to Recreating Rezi’s ATS Optimized BETA Template

 • For Style, select a solid line.
 For Color, choose black.
 For Width, choose “1/2″.

-• In the preview area, click the Bottom Border icon to the left of preview image.
+• In the preview area, click the Bottom Border icon to the left of the preview image.

 Here’s a detail of the difference: